joelguittet/chip-tools/README.md

 NextThingCo C.H.I.P.
 Yocto tools.

-This layer contains tools to flash the NextThingCo C.H.I.P. board.
+This layer contains tools to flash the NextThingCo C.H.I.P. boards.

 Instructions to use them are available in my Github at https://github.com/myfreescalewebpage/meta-chip.